Toward Self-learning End-to-End Task-Oriented Dialog Systems: Related Work

 \section{Related Work}

-\paragraph{RL for Dialog Policy Learning} RL has been largely implemented in dialog systems for policy optimization. \citet{young2013pomdp, peng2018deep,peng2017composite,liu2018adversarial,liu2017iterative} formulate dialog policy learning as a sequential problem and use REINFORCE \cite{williams1992simple} and/or Q-learning \cite{watkins1992q} to optimize the dialog policy. \slagent{} utilizes a similar REINFORCE algorithm but focuses on fully end-to-end optimization.
-Therefore, the aforementioned approaches can be directly compared within this paper.
+\paragraph{RL for Dialog Policy Learning} Reinforcement learning has been widely applied to dialog systems for policy optimization. \citet{young2013pomdp, peng2018deep,peng2017composite,liu2017iterative,Gasic2014IncrementalOA,tseng2021transferable} formulate dialog policy learning as a sequential problem and use REINFORCE \cite{williams1992simple} and/or Q-learning \cite{watkins1992q} to optimize the dialog policy. \slagent{} utilizes a similar REINFORCE algorithm but focuses on generative end-to-end optimization.